 Storing and reheating

 Because there are only 5 ingredients in these Pumpkin Protein Pancakes, you can rest assured that weekend meal prep will barely take any time at all.
-Mix together some whey protein, egg whites, pumpkin puree, pumpkin spice and baking soda – THAT'S IT!
+Mix together some whey protein, egg whites, pumpkin puree, pumpkin spice and baking powder – THAT'S IT!

 From there, you can store the leftover pancakes in glass containers or a freezer Ziploc bag.
 They'll last for 7 days as leftovers in the fridge, and you can reheat them for 1-2 minutes in the microwave or 1 minute in the toaster (this will crisp them up more and make them taste fresher).